 The principle “form follows function” is found in many contexts.
 It means that, in general, one can deduce the function of a structure by looking at its form because the two are related.
 For example, birds and fish have streamlined bodies that allow them to move quickly through where they live, be it air or water.

-All eukaryotes–from protists (a diverse group of usually unicellular organisms), fungi, animals, or plants–are fundamentally similar to one another.
+All eukaryotes–from protists (a diverse group of usually unicellular organisms) and fungi to animals and plants–are fundamentally similar.
 We will look into animal and plant cells as representatives of the eukaryotes.

 The most obvious mark of a eukaryotic cell is its nucleus.
 But there are other organelles that perform specific tasks which can then be organized into the following basic functional groups: